Ear Surgery (Otoplasty)

 Ear surgery is performed for several different reasons, all directly related to your appearance.
 The varying procedures will surgically correct your ears by reshaping, repositioning or removing some of the underlying cartilage, by removing excess earlobe tissue, by inserting a small implant, or by reconstructing earlobes that have been damaged.
 Each of the surgical procedures is permanent and utilizes local anesthesia, local anesthesia with sedation, or general anesthesia.

 Types of Ear Surgery

 Ear Pinning An ear pinning surgery, or otoplasty, focuses on correcting protruding ears and restoring symmetry by making large ears more proportional to the face.
-This is done by reshaping the cartilage and may include removal of loose skin or excess cartilage, depending on the initial ear size.
-After surgery is complete, your plastic surgeon will reposition projecting ears closer to the sides of your head, ensuring less prominent ears and a more balanced aesthetic overall.
+This is done by reshaping the cartilage and may include the removal of loose skin or excess cartilage, depending on the initial ear size.
+After the surgery is complete, your plastic surgeon will reposition projecting ears closer to the sides of your head, ensuring less prominent ears and a more balanced aesthetic overall.
 Ear pinning has an overall cost of approximately $3,000-$5,000.

 earFold™ An earFold™ surgery corrects the problem of protruding ears through the use of a small implant surgically embedded underneath the skin of your ear.
 This implant improves the appearance of your ears, giving them a new and desirable shape.
 This minimally invasive 20-minute surgery costs between $1,000-$2,000 per implant.